Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 @kubb/plugin-mcp resolverMcp

-@kubb/plugin-client resolverClient
+@kubb/plugin-axios resolverClient

 include

-Restricts generation to operations that match at least one entry in the list.
-Anything not matched is skipped.
+Generates only the operations and schemas that match at least one entry in the list.
+Everything else is skipped.
+Each entry filters by one of:

-• tag — the operation's first tag in the OpenAPI spec.
+• tag: the operation's first tag in the OpenAPI spec.

-• operationId — the operation's operationId.
+• operationId: the operation's operationId.

 pattern accepts either a string (exact match) or a RegExp for fuzzy matches.